Rachel Hill: Linköpings FC, 2020 (loan)

+San Diego Wave, 2023

+On December 2, 2022, Hill was signed in free agency by San Diego Wave FC.
+The Wave signed Hill to a two-year contract running through the 2024 season.
+Hill made her first appearance for the club on April 15, 2023, playing in a 0-1 defeat to the OL Reign.
+Hill entered the match as a substitute for Jaedyn Shaw, coming on in the 87th minute of the game.
+She also earned a yellow card in her debut.
+Hill ended up playing in 18 regular season matches for the Wave and the team won the 2023 NWSL Shield with the best regular season record.

+Bay FC, 2024–present

+Hill was selected by Bay FC with the 5th overall pick in the 2024 NWSL expansion draft.
+She made her debut for the Californian club in Bay FC's first-ever game, a 1-0 victory over Angel City FC.

 International career

-United States U-20 Women's National Team
+United States U-20 Women's

 Hill appeared for the United States U-20 women's national soccer team in the 2014 FIFA U-20 Women's World Cup as a substitute against Brazil in group play.

 Hill appeared for the U-20 USWNT in five CONCACAF Women's U-20 Championship matches in 2014, starting in four matches, scoring one goal, and leading the team with five assists as an attacking midfielder.

-United States U-23 Women's National Team
+United States U-23 Women's

 US Soccer called Hill up to the U-23 national team in 2016 U-23 Women's Nordic Tournament in June 2016 against England, Norway, and Sweden, a tournament that the United States won.